-Pertinent COVID-19 safety information must be distributed with the call sheet, including: specific directions for parking and the reception checkpoint; a map or visualization of Zone B; and reminders about physical distancing, face-coverings, and frequent hand-washing.
+Pertinent COVID-19 safety information must be distributed with the call sheet, including: specific directions for parking and the reception checkpoint; a map or visualization of Zone B.

 Start of the Production Day